morimekta/providence/docs/java-libraries.md

 Overview over the java libraries, and how to use them properly.
 Most of the library should **not** be used directly, only the generated interfaces.
-But some specific interfaces are
+But some specific interfaces are useful.

 ## Providence : Core

 The `providence-core` library has libraries to handle the messages themselves.
-With the exception of the Pserializer case class and implementations, you should usually not need to worry about the library parts themselves.
+With the exception of the `PSerializer` class and implementations, you should usually not need to worry about the library parts themselves.
 The serializer interface has 3 noteworthy methods: